 When reviewing your credit history, recruiters, police chiefs and sheriffs look for specific patterns, not a specific credit score.
 If your credit history has minimal late payments, and moderate credit usage, it can demonstrate a pattern of responsibility, a characteristic that is important for those tasked with upholding the law.
 A less-than-positive credit history, or one in which your spending exceeds your income, however, may signal a pattern of irresponsibility, and call into question your ability to avoid the type of ethical temptations that police officers routinely face on the job.

 While debt such as a home mortgage or student loans are permissible, especially for relatively young applicants, a history of bankruptcy and debt collection is not attractive.
 Recruiters want to make sure that you are consistently honoring your debt obligations by paying your bills on time.
-Due to the nature of police work, many hiring agents often act on the belief that past behavior is the best indicator of a candidate's future performance — making the best candidates those who follow through on their financial commitments.
+Due to the nature of police work, many hiring agents often act on the belief that past behavior is the best indicator of a candidate's future performance.
+The best candidates are going to be those who can demonstrate that they follow through on their financial commitments.